Anxiety management techniques vs. a treatment program

 Sample treatment model

-This is an example of a treatment model used for social anxiety (Hofmann and Otto).
+This is an example of a treatment model used for social anxiety.
 Most cognitive-behavioral treatment centers will use this or a similar model.
-The treatment includes "lecture" and exercises that address each of the items below:
+Treatment programs typically include "lectures" and exercises that address each of the items below:

 Painful self-awareness loop

 With social anxiety you get caught in a loop that is difficult to stop without help from an experienced professional.
 Here's what's happening:

 You're trying to impress --> which creates undue pressure --> which makes you self-aware and makes you self-monitor --> which takes your brain's attentional resources away from the situation at hand and focuses your attention on yourself --> which brings out your inner critic as you're assessing your performance and telling yourself that you're not doing a good enough job --> which creates more anxiety --> which creates embarrassment that you're not performing as well as you'd like (because your attentional resources are distracted) --> which creates more anxiety.
 It's a difficult loop to stop.

 These are the "gold standard" cognitive-behavioral therapy (CBT) anxiety treatment centers.
 The treatment typically takes place in groups.
 It's healing to meet others who share your fear, and realize that they have similar symptoms and experiences.
 Groups provide a safe laboratory where you can desensitize.
 Groups also allow you to experiment with new behaviors and thinking patterns in a safe laboratory.